norman-ml/norman_sdk/README.md

 and gives you a powerful API for all model operations.

 Main capabilities:
-- Easy model upload workflows
+- Easy model upload workflows.
-- Simple invocation of deployed models
+- Simple invocation of deployed models.
-- Api key registration management
+- API key registration management.

 For the full reference and detailed instructions, please visit our SDK documentation at https://sdk.norman-ai.com.